PietYsabie/Neural-Network-ML-on-Uncle-fundamental-stock-datafeed/README.md

 The real returns of the TEST data series = 18.7 %

-The predicted best 30 stocks of the portfolio (out of 70 in TEST set) = 35,9 %
+On the predicted best 30 stocks of the portfolio (out of 70 in TEST set) the average return = 35,9 %